Soglin says he can beat Walker and has a poll to prove it

 “Look, we aren’t going to give away any of the details [of the poll].
 We have no interest in sharing,” Soglin says.
 “The only thing I’ll say is the poll said, head-to-head, I can beat Scott Walker.”

 In May, the Soglin for Mayor committee paid $21,000 to the California-based polling firm Fairbank, Maslin, Maullin, Metz & Associates to conduct a statewide poll, according to campaign finance documents.
-The city’s veteran mayor has been hinting at a run for governor since June, saying initially he’d make an announcement after Labor Day.
+The city’s mayor has been hinting at a run for governor since June, saying initially he’d make an announcement after Labor Day.
 When that self-imposed deadline came and went, Soglin said in October he’d make an announcement in early 2018.

 On Jan.
-4, he confirmed that he hired local political consultant Melissa Mulliken to run his campaign.
+4, he confirmed that he hired veteran political consultant Melissa Mulliken to run his campaign.
 Mulliken has run his recent mayoral campaigns.

 Soglin is entering one of the most crowded fields for governor in recent memory.
 Over a dozen Democratic candidates have started campaigning including state Rep. Dana Wachs (D-Eau Claire), state Sen. Kathleen Vinehout (D-Alma), firefighters union head Mahlon Mitchell, state schools superintendent Tony Evers and Kelda Helen Roys, a former state representative from Madison.
 At 72, Soglin would be the oldest candidate in the race.